yasin2343jaberynsar/ArcEngine/README.md

 In the meantime, The api.c file contains all the functions and their usage.

+## 🚧 What's Coming

+### Garbage Collector (In Development)

+Arc Engine is getting a built‑in **Garbage Collector** — designed to automatically manage memory for you.

+**Why a GC in C?**
+- No more manual `free()` — the GC tracks and releases unused memory
+- Reduces memory leaks — especially for beginners
+- Optional — you can still manage memory manually if you prefer

+**Status:** Actively in development — not yet available in the current release.

+**Planned release:** v0.0.3

 ## Version

 **v0.0.2.8.5** — Alpha development release.